buptkang/CSharp.Logic/README.md

 ## Code Examples

-1. For the math arithmetic problems such as 1+2+3=?, 1-2*3=?, could the system both tell the user the result and internal steps to derive that result: check out unit test code [ArithTest.cs](https://github.com/buptkang/CSharp.Logic/tree/master/Test/0.Logic.Arithmetic)
+1. For the math arithmetic problems such as 1+2+3=?, 1-2*3=?, could the system both tell users the result and internal steps to derive that result: check out unit test code [ArithTest.cs](https://github.com/buptkang/CSharp.Logic/tree/master/Test/0.Logic.Arithmetic)

-2. For the math algebraic problems, such as simplifying 2x+3y-2x+2z=?, could the system tell the user what rules have been applied to derive the simplied version of the given expression: check out unit test code [AlgebraTest.cs](https://github.com/buptkang/CSharp.Logic/tree/master/Test/1.Logic.Algebra)
+2. For the math algebraic problems, such as simplifying 2x+3y-2x+2z=?, could the system tell users what rules have been applied to derive the simplied version of the given expression: check out unit test code [AlgebraTest.cs](https://github.com/buptkang/CSharp.Logic/tree/master/Test/1.Logic.Algebra)

 ## Build upon CSharp.Logic